smartops-aero/smartops-odoo-flight/flight/README.md

 ## Extending the Module

 This base module is designed to be extended.
-See the Flight Operations Management (`flight_ops`) module for an example of how to add more advanced functionality.
+See the Flight Events (`flight_event`) and Flight Operations Management (`flight_ops`) modules for an example of how to add more advanced functionality.

 ## Support